All Episodes

 Anyway, Pecker said, and they had a friendship going back many years prior.

-But anyway, Pecker said Trump described McDougall as a nice person and said Comb would soon call him, blah, blah, blah, blah.
+But anyway, Pecker said Trump described McDougal as a nice person and said Cohn would soon call him, blah, blah, blah, blah.

-Months later, Pecker reached an agreement to transfer McDougall's life rights to Comb, but the deal fell through after their general counsel advised against Going forward with the transfer.
+Months later, Pecker reached an agreement to transfer McDougal's life rights to Cohn, but the deal fell through after their general counsel advised against going forward with the transfer.

 And anyway, Pecker said to Cohn, the assignment deal is off.